biglocalnews/bln-python-client/docs/pandas.md

 ## Reading data

-You can read in file from biglocalnews.org as pandas dataframes using the `read_bln` function.
-It requires three input:
+You can read in file from biglocalnews.org as a pandas dataframe using the `read_bln` function.
+It requires three inputs:

 1. The unique identifier of the biglocalnews.org project where the file is stored
 2. The name of the file within the biglocalnews.org project